knockout/tko/packages/provider.databind/docs/databind-parser.md

 Notes:

 1. Observables in expressions are unwrapped as a convenience so `text: a > b` will unwrap both `a` and `b` if they are observables.
 It will not unwrap for membership i.e. `a.property` will return the `property` of the observable (`a.property`), not the property of the observable's unwrapped value (`ko.unwrap(a).property`).
 If the variable referred to is not part of an expression (e.g. `text: a`) then the variable will not be unwrapped before being passed to a binding.
-This is the expected behaviour.
+This is the expected behavior.

 2. While negation and double-negation are supported, trible negation (`!!!`) will not work as expected.